amitkaps/full-stack-data-science/outline.md

-# Full Science Data Science
+# Full Stack Data Science

 > "Jack of all trades, master of none, though oft times better than master of one."